 And at Mequoda, online and email copywriting is all about accomplishing one of four goals related to the core Mequoda Method principles of running a successful online publishing operation.

-But to get started with successful email copywriting, you should know the nine secrets for avoiding drab copy—keep these nine concepts top-of-mind when crafting copy for your email efforts:
+To get started with successful email copywriting, you should know the nine secrets for avoiding drab copy—keep these nine concepts top-of-mind when crafting copy for your email efforts:

 - Talk the talk.
 Your email copywriting should convey that you know what you’re talking about.
 Establishing credibility as a writer of your topic is key to gaining the confidence of your readers.
-If you were reading a piece about the benefits and wonder of Heaven, and the writer was the Devil, you’d probably stop reading it—let alone trust a single word!

 - Use words that connect, inspire, and motivate.
-Email copywriting should connect you to your readers, inspire them, and motivate your readers to act.
+Email copywriting should connect you to your readers, inspire them, and motivate them to act.
 Using this basic framework to craft your messages will help you stay focused on eventually getting readers to do what you want them to do.
 Find out what types of words motivate your audience and liberally use them in your copy.

 - Avoid confusing jargon.
 Clarity and directness are always preferred with email copywriting.
 When you use obscure jargon or unknown words, your audience will be confused and will abandon reading your copy.
 And that means you’ve wasted their time—better for you to be clear and concise with your messaging.
 Readers will appreciate it.